sunsplat/portfolio/readme.md

 My Summary
 ======

 While working as Product Manager for Kingsoft in Beijing, China, I was entranced by the developers within my team for their ability to create beautiful, user-friendly applications.
-I decided to change my career path and actively pursue web development full-time.
-With my ambition, perseverance, and dedication, I have become an expert in HTML and CSS; knowledgeable in Ruby and Ruby on Rails; and proficient with JavaScript, jQuery, PHP, MySQL and the LAMP stack in MVC frameworks.
+After sampling some online courses with Codecademy and Code School, I fell in love and decided to change my career path, actively pursuing web development full-time.
+With my ambition, perseverance, and dedication, I have become an expert in front-end development; experienced in Ruby and Ruby on Rails; and proficient with JavaScript, jQuery, PHP, MySQL and the LAMP stack in MVC frameworks.

 Fully immersing myself in the Atlanta tech community, I regularly attend Meetups to learn new technologies and connect with others with similar passions.
-I have been able to use what I have learned to help other self-taught developers succeed and regularly lead the local Atlanta chapter of FreeCodeCampers, an online full-stack bootcamp, through their journey.
+I have been able to use what I have learned to help other self-taught developers succeed and regularly lead the Atlanta group of FreeCodeCampers, an online full-stack bootcamp.

-Bringing my ambition and passion for knowledge, my past professional work experience in team-oriented environments, and my adaptability gained from working abroad in international business settings, I offer a deadly combination that can help your company achieve its goals.
+Bringing my ambition and passion for knowledge, my past professional work experience in team-oriented environments, and my adaptability gained from working abroad in international business settings, I am ready to contribute to an engineering team right away.

 Github: [sunsplat](http://github.com/sunsplat)